perl-libwin32/win32-daemon/README.md

     return is TRUE if the service was created, and FALSE otherwise.
 If an error occurred, call GetLastError to retrieve the actual error code.

+    **NOTE:** This function will fail if the script is not running with administrator privileges.

     The hash describes the service to be created.
 The keys are:

     - `name`